Shao-Group/TERRACE-test/CIRI-full_scripts/README.md

 # Download and Install CIRI-full and CIRI-vis

-CIRI-full jar file can downloaded from https://github.com/bioinfo-biols/CIRI-full/releases/tag/v2.1.2.
+CIRI-full jar file can be downloaded from https://github.com/bioinfo-biols/CIRI-full/releases/tag/v2.1.2.
 Please make sure to use this latest jar file and not any older version.

 CIRI-full uses of CIRI2, CIRI-AS in its pipeline.
 They are avilable inside the CIRI-full package (https://sourceforge.net/projects/ciri-full/) To generate the full structure of circular RNA isoforms CIRI-vis (https://github.com/bioinfo-biols/CIRI-vis) needs to be run on the CIRI-full output.
 The versions to be used for reproducibility are as follows.